Info for: High School Juniors

 - Get a head start on your college credits before you come to campus.

-- Prepare to take the ACT or the SAT for the first time.
+- Take the ACT or the SAT for the first time.
 Ask your counselor for details and helpful resources.

 - Research the costs for college.

-- UND's combined tuition, fees and room / meal plans cost $4,000 less per year than the national average for 4-year public universities.
+- UND's combined tuition, fees and room / meal plans cost $3,000 less per year than the national average for 4-year doctoral universities.

 Get Ready for College During Senior Year

-- Apply to UND in 4 easy steps!
-The application for fall 2021 opens August 1.
+- Apply to UND in four easy steps!
+The application for fall 2022 opens Aug.
+1.

 - Send UND your FAFSA information by using school code 003005.
 Apply early as funding is not guaranteed!

-- Complete your FAFSA by UND's February 1 priority deadline.
+- Complete your FAFSA by the Feb.
+1 priority deadline.

-- Watch for information to RSVP for UND's New Student Transition Program to help you get advised and registered for classes.
+- Complete the New Student Transition Program to get advised and registered for your first semester of classes.